Shaqra University: Alleged cases of Abuse

 News of an alleged harassment case of female students at the university was reported in local media.
 A report stated that a bus driver contracted with the university was leaving underwear garments in the bus before students got onto the bus for their daily commute.
 An investigation was launched to verify students' claims.

 Female students have also reported issues of overcrowding on university buses, which presented a major safety issue.

 Another alleged case of abuse was reported by medical female students who took issue with the college building.
 As per Shaqra Newspaper, the dilapidated building was infested with mice and lizards.
 Further, it was in a bad condition with a collapsed roof.

 Claims of Discrimination of Women with Disabilities

 A recent study reported that female students with disabilities were denied opportunities due to their visual impairment.

 Female Academics

 Recent research has shed light on the experience of women in the workplace at Shaqra University.
-A study employing quantitative and qualtitative approaches has reported that female leaders in adiminstrative positions within the university faced challanges as decision-makers, including feeling disempowered to solve problems as they had risen.
+A study employing quantitative and qualtitative approaches has reported that female leaders in adiminstrative positions within the university faced challenges as decision-makers, including feeling disempowered to solve problems as they had risen.
 This has also been proved and substantiated in similar published studies focusing on the limited roles of female academics in the decision-making process in Saudi universities due to gender segregation and the exclusion of women.

 Another study has also highlighted the obstacles female academics in nursing faced as researchers.
 Specifically, female academics in nursing reported instituational barriers, unavailalibity of databases and feeling under-valued.